-Between the urge acting “business as usual” and the obvious fear getting out of the house, it seems the latter wins – big time.
-A recent decree of the Italian government from the 9th of March ordered the closing of all restaurants after 18:00, decree who leaves the streets free for delivery services to rule.
+Between the urge to act “business as usual” and the obvious fear of getting out of the house, it seems the latter wins – big time.
+A recent decree of the Italian government from the 9th of March ordered the closing of all restaurants after 18:00, a decree that leaves the streets free for delivery services to rule.
 Glovo, one of the services operating in Italy, announced the launch in Milan of an interesting kitchen hub (Italian) that has already been operating – I guess successfully – in Lima, Buenos Aires, Madrid, and Barcelona.

-This hub, named Dark Kitchen – part of opposing to Open Kitchen, part of working “in the shadows” – might resemble working on a factory’s assembly line, very far from the lively atmosphere a restaurant should be.
+This hub, named Dark Kitchen – part of opposing to Open Kitchen, part of working “in the shadows” – might resemble working on a factory’s assembly line, very far from the lively atmosphere a restaurant should be in.

 There are clear advantages for the restaurateurs: